Skip to main content

 Add more sites to a shared dataflow

-Edit or Delete a shared dataflow
+Edit shared dataflow

 3. Select ADD SITES in the top right corner.